 Bone damage(4) – the use of high torque low-speed burr mitigates these problems.
 It has been observed, in this series, that being a closed procedure the swath generated from the burr aids radiological earlier union (a separate study is currently being conducted to better evaluate this observation), rather analogous to the use of a bone graft.

 Timing of lateral soft tissue release(4) – in our series if the hallux is not clinically reducible a lateral soft tissue release is performed prior to osteotomy.
-This aids reduction of the sesamoids under the metarsal head.
+This aids reduction of the sesamoids under the metatarsal head.
 The amount of translation can be as much as 90% and this also relaxes the adductor hallucis tendon.

 Lack of medial capsular plication – A stable union in a reduced anatomically favourable position mitigates the need for this procedure as seen in these 2-year results.
 It remains to be seen whether or not the lack of soft tissue repair causes the deformity to recur, although Giannini et al.(14) did not find this to be the case in their study with >5 year follow-up and Faour-Martin et al. (23) also found the results of their MIS technique were sustained over a 10 year period.
 Over-correction into hallux varus is not a problem that has been reported with MIS hallux valgus surgery and this may be due to the absence of medial soft tissue tightening